2022 National League Division Series: Game 3

 Spencer Strider squared off against Aaron Nola in the first postseason game in Philadelphia since 2011.
-After a quiet first two innings the Phillies offense exploded for six runs in the third.
-Bryson Stott got the scoring started with an RBI double before Strider intentionally walked Kyle Schwarber to get to Rhys Hoskins who was 1-for-19 with 7 strikeouts in the postseason thus far.
+After a quiet first two innings, the Phillies offense exploded for six runs in the third.
+Bryson Stott got the scoring started with an RBI double before Snitker intentionally walked Kyle Schwarber to get to Rhys Hoskins who was 1-for-19 with 7 strikeouts in the postseason thus far.
 Hoskins crushed the first pitch for a three-run homer and spiked his bat in celebration as the Phillies grabbed a 4-0 lead.
-Strider wouldn't make it out of the inning, getting pulled after another hit by J.T.
-Realmuto ended his night with 2 1/3 innings pitched.
+Strider did not make it out of the inning, getting pulled after another hit by J. T. Realmuto ended his night with 2 1/3 innings pitched.
 Dylan Lee came on in relief and, with the first pitch he threw, gave up a two-run homer to Bryce Harper to extend the lead to 6-0.
-Michael Harris II would drive in Braves' only run in the sixth with an RBI single, but Nola would close out the inning and finish his night with one run and six strikeouts over six innings.
-The Phillies would score three more in the seventh with a Harper RBI double and a two-run single from Nick Castellanos and Connor Brogdon slammed the door with a perfect ninth to give the Phillies a 2-1 series lead.
+Michael Harris II drove in the Braves' only run in the sixth with an RBI single, but Nola closed out the inning and finished his night with one run and six strikeouts over six innings.
+The Phillies scored three more in the seventh with a Harper RBI double and a two-run single from Nick Castellanos and Connor Brogdon slammed the door with a perfect ninth to give the Phillies a 2-1 series lead.

 Game 4

-The Braves turned to Charlie Morton, who owned a 5-0 record and 0.73 ERA in elimination games, to save their season and force a Game 5 as the Phillies would tab midseason acquisition Noah Syndergaard to end it.
+The Braves turned to Charlie Morton, who owned a 5-0 record and 0.73 ERA in elimination games, to save their season and force a Game 5 as the Phillies tabbed midseason acquisition Noah Syndergaard to end it.
 Once again, the Phillies offense got started early as Brandon Marsh crushed a three-run home run in the second off of Morton after he was hit in the elbow on a line-drive by Alec Bohm.
-Orlando Arcia responded with a solo home run in the third to get the Braves on the board, but J.T.
-Realmuto would answer with an inside-the-park home run, the first in the postseason by a catcher, off of Collin McHugh who came on in relief of the injured Morton.
-Matt Olson would cut the lead in half with a solo homer in the fourth, but Phillies would break the game open with three consecutive RBI singles off the bats of Rhys Hoskins, Realmuto, and Bryce Harper in the sixth inning.
-Travis d'Arnaud hit a solo homer in the seventh, but that would be the last time Atlanta would score as the Phillies bullpen pitched a clean eighth and ninth, punctuated by a Bryce Harper solo homer in the eighth.
+Orlando Arcia responded with a solo home run in the third to get the Braves on the board, but J. T. Realmuto answered with an inside-the-park home run, the first in the postseason by a catcher, off of Collin McHugh who came on in relief of the injured Morton.
+Matt Olson cut the lead in half with a solo homer in the fourth, but the Phillies broke the game open with three consecutive RBI singles off the bats of Rhys Hoskins, Realmuto, and Bryce Harper in the sixth inning.
+Travis d'Arnaud hit a solo homer in the seventh, but that was the last time Atlanta scored as the Phillies bullpen pitched a clean eighth and ninth, punctuated by a Bryce Harper solo homer in the eighth.
 With the win, the 87-win Phillies defeated the 101-win and defending World Series champion Braves to advance to the National League Championship Series for the first time since 2010.